7anshuai/pyreds/README.rst

     >>> import pyreds
     >>> search = pyreds.create_search('pets')

 pyreds acts against arbitrary numeric or string based ids, so you could utilize this library with essentially anything you wish, even combining data stores.
-The following example just uses an array for our "database", containing some strings, which we add to pyreds by calling `Search#index()` padding the body of text and an id of some kind, in this case the index.
+The following example just uses a list for our "database", containing some strings, which we add to pyreds by calling `Search#index()` padding the body of text and an id of some kind, in this case the index.

 .. code-block:: pycon